VenissaDsouza-profile/marvel-stadium-predictor/README.md

 A machine learning project that predicts high-traffic days at Marvel Stadium

-using real event data, weather conditions, and AFL match records.
+using real event data, weather conditions and AFL match records.